misael-diaz/OpenBDS/README.md

 of the brackets because these allow for editing blocks of code at once.
 So I decided to rewrite the code in C only to add Fortran code because most of my colleauges are Fortran programmers but in the end none had the time to contribute.
-Eventually I dedicated my time to other projects and this one is this state.
+Eventually I dedicated my time to other projects and this one is in this state.

 The other thing that was bad was that I made the mistake of not wanting to repeat myself and so the code started to become harder to navigate.
 Nowadays I don't mind repeating